UCREL/HEC/README.md

 The HEC consists of:

 1. Login node -> The computer you login to.
 This is relatively slow (due to the number of users on the HEC) and should not be used for any computationally expensive tasks e.g. running a model or installing software.
 Should mainly be used for monitoring and assigning jobs to other nodes/computers on the HEC.
 Can also be used to modify files e.g. remove files.
-2. CPU based nodes -> At least 445 of which at least 300 are single core nodes with around 4 to 8GB of memory.
+2. CPU based nodes -> At least 540 are single core nodes with around 4 to 8GB of memory.
 [Various 16 core nodes with either 64 or 128GB of memory.
 Various 40 core nodes with 192GB of memory.](https://answers.lancaster.ac.uk/display/ISS/Requesting+specific+node+types+for+jobs+on+the+HEC)
 3. [GPU nodes](https://answers.lancaster.ac.uk/display/ISS/Using+GPUs+on+the+HEC) -> 2 nodes, whereby each node consists of 3 Nvidia V100 32GB GPUs, 32 CPU cores, and 192GB of memory.

 ### File storage